Just Wait

 Home cooked meals and fussing over who will sit next to Daddy every. single. afternoon

 I am missing things that seem unmissable.
 You would think that I would be through.
-But, there are a few more things this farm girl misses:
+But, there are a few more things I’m missing:

 Fresh cut grass